 - 1 tsp ground cinnamon with cider vinegar

 - 2 springs of fresh thyme with balsamic vinegar

 - 1 Tbsp of finely diced ginger with cider vinegar

-This savoury cranberry relish is salty, sour, sweet and fermented!
+This savoury and sweet fermented cranberry is flavoured with rosemary and balsamic vinegar.
 It is perfect with turkey, brie or served in sandwiches.
-Dried fruit is added for a naturally sweet and refined sugar free condiment.
+Raisins are added for a naturally sweet and refined sugar-free condiment.